Hair Transplants, Hairline Lowering, and Ffs

 Please note that we do not perform hair transplants at The Deschamps-Braly Clinic.
-However, we insource the skills and expertise of Sara Wasserbauer, M.D., F.I.S.H.R.S, a Diplomate of the American Board of Hair Restoration Surgery, and a Fellow of the International Society Of Hair Restoration Surgery.
+However, we insource the skills of Sara Wasserbauer, M.D., F.I.S.H.R.S, a Diplomate of the American Board of Hair Restoration Surgery, and a Fellow of the International Society Of Hair Restoration Surgery.
 Find out more about Sara on her website: https://californiahairsurgeon.com/.

 Want to Know More?